 In an MSNBC interview from 2018, Cook stated that “We are building things in the United States and it’s not true that the iPhone isn’t built in the United States… There are components of the iPhone built in the United States.
 The glass is from Kentucky.
 Many chips, silicon chips, are made from all over the United States.”

-Cook also stated in another interview that there is still ‘confusion about China’: “The popular conception is that companies come to China because of low labor cost.
-I’m not sure what part of China they go to, but the truth is China stopped being the low-labor-cost country many years ago.
+Cook also stated in another interview that there is still ‘confusion about China’: “The popular conception is that companies come to China because of low labor costs.
+I’m not sure what part of China they go to, but the truth is China stopped being a low-labor-cost country many years ago.
 And that is not the reason to come to China from a supply point of view.
 The reason is because of the skill, and the quantity of skill in one location and the type of skill it is.”

 The cameras are made by Sony.
 The company is based in Japan but has locations in numerous other countries such as Australia, South Korea, Europe and Latin America.